 With a construction time clock, your work time is accurate down to the second.
 No rounding up or guessing at time; just check the online timesheets and get an immediate answer.

-If for some reason a member of your crew forgot to track their time, manual time entries can be added after the fact.
+If for some reason a member of your crew forgot to track their time, which is less likely thanks to geofencing, manual time entries can be added after the fact.
 A manager or owner can then review and approve, or deny.

 A better customer service experience

 When a worried customer calls to see when the crew will arrive, do you simply open an app?
 Or do you initiate a series of texts and calls to locate everyone?
 If it’s the second option, it’s time to try construction time tracking in real time.